Gas: Ideal and perfect gas

 where $R_s$ is the specific gas constant for a particular gas, in units J/(kg K), and ρ = m/V is density.
 This notation is the "gas dynamicist's" version, which is more practical in modeling of gas flows involving acceleration without chemical reactions.

-The ideal gas law does not make an assumption about the specific heat of a gas.
+The ideal gas law does not make an assumption about the heat capacity of a gas.
 In the most general case, the specific heat is a function of both temperature and pressure.
 If the pressure-dependence is neglected (and possibly the temperature-dependence as well) in a particular application, sometimes the gas is said to be a perfect gas, although the exact assumptions may vary depending on the author and/or field of science.

 For an ideal gas, the ideal gas law applies without restrictions on the specific heat.
 An ideal gas is a simplified "real gas" with the assumption that the compressibility factor Z is set to 1 meaning that this pneumatic ratio remains constant.
 A compressibility factor of one also requires the four state variables to follow the ideal gas law.

 This approximation is more suitable for applications in engineering although simpler models can be used to produce a "ball-park" range as to where the real solution should lie.
 An example where the "ideal gas approximation" would be suitable would be inside a combustion chamber of a jet engine.
 It may also be useful to keep the elementary reactions and chemical dissociations for calculating emissions.